 You can manage which Directory Theme you use under Directory → Themes and you can learn more about installing your new Business Directory theme in this video.

 There are a number of themes available for purchase here, but you can also create your own themes or override specific templates from an existing theme.
 Consult the theme customization guide to get the details.

 Here’s where you’ll find everything related to themes.
-This screen can be accessed via Directory → Directory Themes.
+This page can be accessed via Directory → Themes.

-On this screen, you can change your current theme, upload or delete themes or delete themes, among other things.
+On this page, you can change your current theme, upload or delete themes or delete themes, among other things.